Must tickets be purchased in advance?

 Are cameras allowed on the tour?

-Yes, cameras are welcome and your tour guide will help identify particularly photogenic spots (and serve as amateur photographer on request).
+Yes!
+Cameras are welcome and encouraged.
+Your tour guide will help identify particularly photogenic spots (and serve as amateur photographer on request).

 Where does the tour finish?

 All tours end within easy walking distance of all downtown Charleston hotels.

 We ask that, in deference to other tour participants, you wait until after the tour to shop so that we can stay on schedule and ensure an enjoyable experience by all.
 After the tour, please feel free to shop at any of the venues included on the tour and explore Charleston further!